itsseanl/wp-boilerplate/README.md

 ## Step 3: WPGulp

-My final tool before I hit the ground running is wpgulp.
+My final tool before I hit the ground running is [WPGulp](https://github.com/ahmadawais/WPGulp).
 This provides a number of features I couldn’t imagine working without.
 Auto-reloading, sass compilation, css and JavaScript minifying, and even image optimization.
 This tool removes much of the hassle of optimizing your code, and auto-reload is a godsend while writing CSS.
 No more F5 mashing required!

 ## Step 4: Plugins & Other Tools